Solar powered generator

 Solar powered generator is a gimmick only for greenies, you may think, or can one really collect enough free energy from the sun?

-The maximum power point tracker is a regulator that prevents batteries from being overcharged and damaged; a vital part of your solar powered generator.
-The function of the MPPT is also to change the incoming voltage from the PVs to that of your batteries and, when they are fully charged, to turn off the incoming power; it tracks and maximises your panels, increasing their efficiency by at least a third; you can't do without it.
+The maximum power point tracker is a regulator that prevents batteries from being overcharged and damaged; a vital part of your solar generator.
+The function of the MPPT is also to change the incoming voltage from the PVs to that of your batteries and, when they are fully charged, to turn off the incoming energy; it tracks and maximises your panels, increasing their efficiency by at least a third; you can't do without it.

 If you go away on holiday for a week, without a regulator, your batteries would be cooked when you got back; a vital piece of the equipment.

 We'll talk more about the controller on another page later, but go as big as you can.
 I started with a 20 amp regulator, and soon realised it was too small for my newly ambitious needs, and upgraded at considerable cost to a 60A MPPT.
-And I'm now thinking perhaps I should have gone bigger still!
-But do yourself a favour.
-Don't go less than 60A, except for a very specific purpose; for example I knew I wasn't going to add more west facing solar panels; the 20A MPPT was adequate.
+And I am now thinking perhaps I should have gone bigger still!

 Another reason is that clouds cause a solar lens effect which can temporarily increase the amps by as much as 50%.

-Depending on various factors that we'll discuss later, the regulator will reduce the voltage from your array of PV, and simultaneously increase the amps.
-The current.
+Depending on various factors that we'll discuss later, the regulator will reduce the voltage from your array of PV, and simultaneously increase the amps; the current.

 This MPPT will handle up to 150V.
-So, my six panels provide around 100V, but, if it's a bright, mid-summer's day, and the batteries are fully charged, the incoming voltage will surge to around 123V.
-So, I could put a seventh 16V panel in series, but more would go periodically over 150V and cook the MPPT.
+So, my six panels provide around 100, but, if it is a bright, mid-summer's day, and the batteries are fully charged, the incoming voltage will surge to around 123.
+So, I could put a seventh PV in series, but more would go periodically over 150 and perhaps cook the MPPT.
 Talk to your supplier.

-Upgrade: Since the upgrade to a 48V inverter, it's interesting that the MPPT can extract more energy from the photo voltaic panels.
-On the 24V system, the energy supplied by the panels was 400-500W.
-Now the energy supplied goes over 600W.
+On the 24V system, the energy supplied by the panels was 450W.
+Now the energy supplied goes over 600 watts.
 Ad nauseum, I repeat, go as big as you can from the start.
 Everything is more efficient.
-And more costly, but worth it in the long run.
+And more costly but worth it in the long run.

 A bit of simple physics to fully understand C